PelionIoT/meta-mbl/docs/walkthrough.md

 ### <a name="get-cloud-account"></a> 1.1.
 Getting an Mbed Cloud account

-Contact Nadya.Sandler@arm.com or Jyri.Ryymin@arm.com to get an Mbed Cloud account.
-You will need to let them know:
-- Which team account to use, for example, arm-mbed-linux.
+Request an account using the form at https://cloud.mbed.com/contact.
+You will need include the following information in the request:
-- That you are using Linux.
+* That you are using Mbed Linux.
-- That you need an account with a high firmware storage limit, as Mbed Linux firmware packages can be 40-50MiB.
+* That you need an account with a high firmware storage limit, as Mbed Linux firmware packages can be 40-50MiB.

 ### <a name="install-software-dependencies"></a> 1.2.
 Installing software dependencies